certera-io/dns-client-project/README.md

 ## DNS Client Project

-This project aims to create open, flexible and reusable DNS clients for the various public DNS hosting providers out there, such as Cloudflare, Azure, AWS Route53 and others.
-There are a few projects out there that have implementations of clients for their purposes, but nothing that is really reusable for any purpose to serve the community at large.
+This project aims to create open, flexible and reusable DNS clients for the various public DNS hosting providers out there, such as Cloudflare, Azure, AWS Route53 and others. ~There are a few projects out there that have implementations of clients for their purposes, but nothing that is really reusable for any purpose to serve the community at large.~ Now that I've found Lexicon (https://github.com/AnalogJ/lexicon), I recommend using that instead of DNSC.

 The following projects were used as inspiration and reference:
 * https://github.com/go-acme/lego